observablehq/plot/README.md

 If an **interval** is specified, such as d3.utcDay, **y1** and **y2** can be derived from **y**: *interval*.floor(*y*) is invoked for each *y* to produce *y1*, and *interval*.offset(*y1*) is invoked for each *y1* to produce *y2*.
 If the interval is specified as a number *n*, *y1* and *y2* are taken as the two consecutive multiples of *n* that bracket *y*.

+If a top-level **projection** is specified, the rule draws a parallel with a step of 1 degree for spherical projections—1 unit for planar projections—with **y1** and **y2** defaulting to -180° and 180° respectively.

 #### Plot.ruleY(*data*, *options*)

 ```js